blbadger/blbadger.github.io/language-representations-inputs.md

 a_g =  \mathtt{This \; some \; by \; small \; is}
 $$

 indicating that a single trained GPT-2 transformer block is incapable of accurate input representation even for a restricted input vocabulary, even when the input is used to perform the gradient descent.
+This is also true when the gradient of \eqref{eq5} is calculated using the $L_2$ norm, indicating that it is not the choice of $L_1$ norm that prevents accurate input representation here.

+The same results are observed for one transformer embedding transformation and first block of the 1.5B parameter `gpt2-xl` model, such that neither the trained nor untrained model subsets are capable of accurate input representation even when the vocabulare is extremely limited.

+There is a clear explanation for why the GPT-2 embedding is non-invertible: the linear transformation corresponding to the token-to-embedding operation transforms a vector space of dimension $d(a) = 50257$ to a vector space of $d(O_e(a, \theta)) = 728$ for the base GPT-2 model, or $d(O_e(a, \theta)) = 1600$.
+Non-invertibility is expected for both embeddings being that the output dimension is so much smaller than the input

 ### Implicit Language Tasks